funcompbio/practical3/practical3.md

         catalunya_setmanal.csv            catalunya_setmanal_head.csv
         catalunya_setmanal_geriatric.csv  comarques_setmanal.csv
         ```
+    Here the characters `~1` at the end of the commit hash indicate Git to
+    go exactly one commit before the given commit hash.
+Finally, you should
-    Finally, you should stage and commit the recovered file since it will
-    appear to Git as a new file:
+    stage and commit the recovered file since it will appear to Git as a new
+    file:

         ```
         $ git status